-Etymology -The genus is named after botanist Domingo Parodi of Paraguay.Species currently and historically included in the genus Parodia are very popular in cultivation.
+Etymology -Parodia is NOT devoted to Lorenzo Raimundo Parodi, who was a young when Spegazzini created the genus (1925), but to Domingo Parodi, a pharmaceutic who gave some work to Spegazzini when he had come form italy.
+Domingo Parodi it is said - had published some notes on Paraguayan plants.Species currently and historically included in the genus Parodia are very popular in cultivation.
 Many of them are easy to grow, have intriguing stems and spines and flower easily with brightly-colored flowers.
 This in combination with their relatively small size ensure that nearly all cactus growers will have some representative of this group.
 While advanced hobbyists may grow many of the various species and subspecies.

 By default on this site, genera such as Notocactus and Eriocactus are included under Parodia.
 This follows the treatment publications that are readily available, such as the "New Cactus Lexicon".
 For some reason, the treatment of this particular genus is a highly emotional issue to many growers.
 It seems they would rather die than to ever refer to a Notocactus by the name Parodia.

 Plants in this genus are globose or short cylinders that may be solitary or forming clumps.
 Stems are typically ribbed, but may also be strongly tuberculate.
 Spines may be thin and few or dense and stiff.